2020/2021 Edition: The applications are closed

 3. Accident/health Insurance

 Please do not forget that as an overseas student traveling abroad you will need to buy travel and health insurance.
 Policies can differ, though often will cover for lost or stolen possessions or for medical care.
-International students, in particular, should be careful to purchase travel insurance that is appropriate for their circumstances and not a standard policy for a Portuguese citizen.
+International students, in particular, should be careful to purchase an insurance that is appropriate for their circumstances and not a standard policy for a Portuguese citizen.

 a.
 Individual accident insurance at UTAD

 All the students registered at UTAD benefit from school insurance to cover personal casualties.
 All the injuries related to academic activities (e.g. laboratory experiments, study visits, etc.) are covered.
 The individual accident insurance is valid for the duration of the academic year.
 Every academic year it must be renewed with the registration during September.

 b.
 Health and life insurance

 Possessing a health and life insurance covering the whole Schengen Area is compulsory for international students studying in Portugal.
 Whether studying in your own country or abroad, students should protect themselves from the unexpected – accidents, illnesses, and theft can occur anywhere.
 Students traveling abroad might need international student health insurance to pay for medical bills and other expenses that can occur out of academic daily life.
 Having a good international student insurance plan can provide a student with the protection they need to avoid large financial losses.

 4. Visa request

-To study or carry out research activities in Portugal, you need to request a visa to the nearest Portuguese Consulate/ Embassy of your city of residence.
+To study or carry out research activities in Portugal, you need to request a visa fpr studies to the nearest Portuguese Consulate/ Embassy of your city of residence.
 You should get information about the types of visa that apply to your case and how you should proceed to obtain it in the web portal of the Portuguese Communities Office.